JAndrassy/UnoWiFiDevEdSerial1/README.md

 Arduino Uno WiFi is an Arduino UNO R3 with ESP8266 integrated on the board.
 It was developed and manufactured by Arduino.org.
 More information in [Uno WiFi Wiki](https://github.com/jandrassy/UnoWiFiDevEdSerial1/wiki).

-Uno WiFi Developer Edition connects ATmega328 to ESP8266 using additional on board UART chip SC16IS750 ([here as module](http://sandboxelectronics.com/?product=sc16is750-i2cspi-to-uart-bridge-module)).
+Uno WiFi Developer Edition connects ATmega328 to ESP8266 using additional on board UART chip SC16IS750.
 This additional UART is connected to ATmega as I2C device.

 This library creates a Serial1 object with SC16IS750 on Arduino Uno WiFi Developer Edition.
 This Serial1 enables to communicate with the on-board ESP8266 over it's serial interface.
 The included tool EspProxy enables accessing the on-board ESP8266 over USB for 'flashing' tools, IDE sketch upload or Serial Monitor.